tobixen/thrash-protect/INSTALL.md

 Archlinux users may also install through AUR.  rpm and deb packages will be made available on request.

-configuration
+Configuration
 -------------

 It should theoretically be possible to configure the script through environment variables.
-This is not tested as for now, and so far neither supported in the init-scripts.
+This is neither tested nor supported in the init-scripts by now.
+Probably the default configuration will work out for you.

-usage
+Usage
 -----

 The service will need to be started and/or set up to start at boot.